Skip to Content

 My son has a great denim pocket organizer for the wall in his room.
 It is made from the pockets of the family’s old jeans.
 I also made him a denim iPhone pocket pillow.

-I wanted something different this time and made these handy portable storage pockets for my craft room.
+I wanted something different this time, so I made these handy portable storage pockets for my craft room.
 They can easily be unhooked from the pegboard and carried around.

-Even though I have used them for craft storage, I think these hanging pockets would also work well in a kitchen and could be used as cutlery holders.
+Although I have used them for craft storage, these hanging pockets would also work well in a kitchen and could be used as cutlery holders.

 denim jeans pockets